PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_fixedwing.md

   to measure [FW_T_CLMB_MAX](../advanced_config/parameter_reference.md#FW_T_CLMB_MAX)

-Once these parameters are set, put the system into a figure 8 pattern with waypoints and observer the altitude hold and airspeed hold performance.
+Once these parameters are set, put the system into a figure 8 pattern with waypoints and observe the altitude hold and airspeed hold performance.
 The default gains are “soft” and gentle.
 To improve altitude hold (but also make the throttle response more twitchy, decrease the time constant: